 Definition and Epidemiology of Bacterial Meningitis in Children

-Meningitis is a term that means inflammation of the meninges, which include the pia, arachnoid and subarachnoid space.
-Bacterial meningitis means that the etiology of this inflammation has to be a bacterial agent, or at least a bacterial toxin or other kinds of bacterial products.
+Meningitis is a term that means inflammation of the meninges, which include the pia and arachnoid matter.
+Bacterial meningitis means that the etiology of this inflammation must be a bacterial agent, or at least a bacterial toxin or other kinds of bacterial products.

 Nowadays, one of the most important risk factors for meningitis is the absence of preformed antibodies against one of the common etiologies, such as streptococcus pneumoniae or Haemophilus influenzae due to the lack of vaccination.